-ES-1 FAQ's
+ANSI/SPRI/FM 4435/ES-1-2022 FAQ's

-Question: Does an edge system need to be a complete system to meet the requirements of ES-1, or can an ES-1 designed/tested component (such as a cleat) be added to an untested component (such as a cover) to produce an ES-1 compliant system?
-Answer: ES-1 requires that fascia and copings be tested to RE-2 and RE-3 respectively.
-In both tests the load is applied to the metal that provides the surface to the wind.
+Question: Does an edge system need to be a complete system to meet the requirements of ES-1 or can an ES-1 designed/tested component (such as a cleat) be added to an untested component (such as a cover) to produce an ES-1 compliant system?
+Answer: ES-1 requires that fascia and coping systems be tested to RE-2 and RE-3 respectively.
+In both tests the load is applied to the metal component that provides the surface to the wind.
 Therefore, these systems need to be tested as a complete assembly.

-Question: Does the IBC code requirement that perimeter edge metal be tested per ANSI/SPRI ES-1 mean that I must use pre-engineered metal edge products?
-Answer: The NRCA has had some specific coping and fascia products ES-1 tested, and NRCA members that are sub-listed with the NRCA can fabricate those ES-1 tested products.
+Question: Does the International Building Code (IBC) requirement that perimeter edge metal be tested per ANSI/SPRI ES-1 or ANSI/SPRI/FM 4435/ES-1 (ES-1) mean that I must use pre-engineered metal edge products?
+Answer: There are several ways to assure edge metal meets IBC.
+Edge metal can be purchased from a manufacturer of pre-engineered products that has tested them per ES-1.
+Edge metal can be purchased from a local fabricator that has had their products ES-1 tested.
+A fabricator can have the edge metal products they fabricate ES-1 tested at an independent laboratory.
+A fabricator can sub-list with the NRCA, who has ES-1 tested some specific coping and fascia products.
 However, simply copying the NRCA products does not mean you have produced an ES-1 tested product.
-The sub-listed contractors are provided with detailed fabrication information and they are audited by the NRCAs testing agency to assure that the products they produce are equal to those that have been tested.
+The sub-listed fabricators are provided with detailed fabrication information, and they are audited by the NRCA’s testing agency to assure that the products they produce are equal to those that have been tested.
 Question: Is ES-1 only a design standard, meaning that any organization can manufacture an ES-1 compliant edge simply by using an ES-1 design?
 Or is ES-1 a manufacturing standard, meaning that the organization which manufactures the edge system needs to demonstrate that the system meets ES-1 as tested by an independent agency?
-Answer: Section 6.0 of the ES-1 standard states, "Edge details may be selected from manufacturers who certify certain minimum performance to meet design requirements, based upon testing.
-Other designs may be used, provided they are tested and certified by an independent testing laboratory to meet the wind and pullout resistance design standards in the ES-1 definition."
+Answer: Section 6.0 of the ES-1 standard states:

+Edge details may be selected from manufacturers who certify certain minimum performance to meet design requirements, based upon testing.
+Other designs may be used, provided they are tested and certified by an independent testing laboratory to meet the wind and pullout resistance design standards in the ES-1 definition.

 It is the opinion of SPRI that a critical element in meeting a design standard is a fabricator's manufacturing capabilities.
-Therefore, ANSI/SPRI ES-1 testing should be performed on systems as manufactured by a given fabricator.
+Therefore, ANSI/SPRI/FM 4435/ES-1 testing should be performed on systems as manufactured by a given fabricator.

 Question: Do all sizes and gauges of roof edge products need to be tested or can it be assumed that smaller sizes and heavier gauges of an identical product produced by the same fabricator will provide equal or better resistance ratings?
 Answer: All sizes and gauges do not need to be tested.
-The generally accepted position of those doing ES-1 testing is that a product has an equal resistance to that of a tested product if it is (all 5 must be met):
+The generally accepted position of those doing ES-1 testing is that a product has an equal resistance to that of a tested product if all 5 of the following conditions are met:

 the same design and configuration